 Late work is not accepted without prior teacher authorization, at the teacher's discretion.
 All incomplete assignments will otherwise be graded as a zero.
+Unexcused absences of missed exams will result in a zero.

 Academic Intervention

 If a student demonstrates unsatisfactory academic progress, they will meet with their administrator or their AP Coordinator.
 They will assist the student in developing a student success plan.
 A report of the plan is kept on file at NDIHS to track future progress.